What is ringworm?

 - Microscopic examination: For rapid diagnosis, your veterinarian may choose to perform a microscopic examination of the hairs for microscopic fungal pores.
 This method has its pros and cons.
 Spores are often difficult to see, so it is best performed by an experienced mycologist (a botanist who specialises in the study of fungi).
 If the sample taken has no spores, diagnosis may not be accurate.

-- Fungal Culture: Your veterinarian may take some samples of your cat's hair from the infected region and grow them in a lab on a special culture that enhances fungal growth.
+- Fungal Culture: This is the best way to definitively diagnose ringworm.
+Your veterinarian may take some samples of your cat's hair from the infected region and grow them in a lab on a special culture that enhances fungal growth.
 The benefit of performing a fungal culture is that the lab will be able to diagnose the exact species of fungus.
 It will take around ten days to perform the culture.
+If one cat tests positive to ringworm, all cats (and other furred animals) in the household should also be tested with a fungal culture, even those not displaying symptoms.

 - Biopsy: Sometimes, if the lesions look uncharacteristic, a biopsy will be performed.